 At my worst, I was using about as much product as the kid in the photo below.

 Anytime your hair looks like you could grade parmesan cheese against it, you’ve got a problem.

-By contrast, let’s take a closer look at the hair on our handsome friend from this post’s banner image at the top:
+By contrast, let’s take a closer look at the stock photo we used above:

 Is there some product in there?

 Almost certainly, yeah – it’s hard to maintain that “windswept” look without actual wind.